-It might be worth noting that in Scotland eye sight tests (every two years) and dental check ups are free of charge and that a prescription costs £3.
-Prescription charges in Scotland are expected to be abolished altogether at some point in 2011.
+It might be worth noting that in Scotland eye sight tests (every two years) and dental check ups are free of charge now so are prescriptions.

 ASK is a distribution site for Free Condoms, a Glasgow-wide service that people can access free condoms from.
 We provide a range of different condoms, femidoms, dental dams and also lubricant.
 Don’t be shy about coming in and asking for them, condoms are expensive so if you can get them for free why not?!
 We also have information on other types of contraception if you need it.

 If you’re not feeling well but aren’t at death’s door you can save yourself time –and your doctor’s time- by going to speak to a pharmacist about what you can take to self medicate your illness.
 This will normally apply to coughs, colds, stomach upsets and other minor ailments.
 If you’re not sure where your nearest chemist is check out this handy list.

 The Student Health Service is based on the 2nd floor of the Livingstone Tower.
 Student Health deal primarily with physical and emotional difficulties, relating to a student's academic performance.
 It is manned by visiting doctors from the local hospitals so you can sometime see a specialist quicker by going to Student Health that waiting from a referral from you doctor.
 Student Health is also a Free Condoms distribution site so if ASK is ever closed and you’re in need of some condoms Student Health will be able to help you out.